This was taken from this website about Aspergers

 Selective mutism more often occurs at school and in public and some children may refuse to speak to anyone starting from a very young age.
 This condition can go away on its own, or your child may benefit from therapy.

 Not much in me if it was a subject that interested me.
+If I wasn’t interested, I was mute.

 3. Inability to Empathize

 Individuals with Asperger’s syndrome may find difficulty empathizing with others.
-As they age, the affected person will learn the accepted social response for interacting with others.
+As they age, the affected person will learn the accepted social responsibility for interacting with others.
 While they may react appropriately and say the “right” things, they may not understand why the other person is truly upset.

 Me, big time when young.
 Now I cry at the drop of a hat.
 I often can’t watch the news due to my ability to identify with the victim’s pain.